keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {: .zero}
 [Tchitcherine's father on the coal ship]

+[Carbon black - the burning of it all and ashes-to-ashes]

 >But the Rocket has to be many things, it must answer to a number of different shapes in the dreams of those who touch it—in combat, in tunnel, on paper—it must survive